Stanford-Online/js-input-samples/matching_accessible/README.md

 If you have multiple matching problems in your course, you need to have different MatchingA_Element files for each one.
 You will need to number or name them differently, and update the link in the HTML page.

-Never put two matching problems on the same page.
-The universe will explode.
-Or maybe they just won't work.
-Probably the second one.
-No guarantees.
+You can create multiple matching problems on the same page.
+Since they're each individually iframed into the page, they won't interfere with each other much.

 #### Files: ####